Everyone’s on Facebook.

 Take a look at Procter & Gamble Co.’s “Thank You, Mom” campaign.

-The campaign took place over a few runs, this 2018 advertisement for the Winter Olympics featured ordinary people who aspired to be athletes and the support they received from the mothers.
-Despite a bold absence of P&G products and celebrity names, the tear jerker was able to impact audiences worldwide by bringing prominence to people’s daily lives and the things they feel.
+The campaign took place over a few runs, this 2018 advertisement for the Winter Olympics featured ordinary people who aspired to be athletes and the support they received from their mothers.
+Despite a bold absence of P&G products and celebrity names, the tear-jerker was able to impact audiences worldwide by bringing prominence to people’s daily lives and the things they feel.

 If you need inspiration for your next campaign, check out How companies are using compelling stories to drive their brand.